thaddeusbort/dashboard.js/README.md

 # Introduction
-Dashboard.js is a backbone based framework for building dashboard for displaying your important data.
+Dashboard.js is a backbone based framework for building a dashboard to display your important data.

 #### Features: